miatrinity/canny-code-blog/src/_posts/2023-06-04-rails-saas-conf-wrapup.md

 Normally, I can't shut up when it comes to writing.
 Like a bad date, I just keep on blabbing.

-However, the Ruby on Rails SaaS conference left me as tongue-tied as a politician on truth serum.
+However, the [Rails SaaS conference](https://railssaas.com/) left me as tongue-tied as a politician on truth serum.

-This event didn't just raise the bar.
-I drop-kicked it into the stratosphere!
+This event didn't just raise the bar. _It drop-kicked it into the stratosphere_!

 Oh hey, I managed to start the blogpost after all!
 Game on! 😎